fauverism/bad-driving/README.md

-# bad-driving
+# baddrivers

-A webpage detailing bad driving and bad drivers
+This is a data visualization project which showcases bad driving and bad drivers

+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+Running `grunt test` will run the unit tests with karma.